A Multi-Armed Bandit-Based Participant Selection Method for Federated Recommendation Systems: Background and Related Work

 \subsection{Federated Learning}

 FL is a decentralized training paradigm in which a central server orchestrates model updates across a large number of clients that each retain their data locally.
 In every communication round, the server sends the current global model parameters to a selected group of clients \cite{10.1145/3625558}.
 These clients then perform several epochs of local optimization on their own datasets and return only their model updates or gradients.
 When the server aggregates these updates, usually by weighting them according to the size of each client’s dataset, it produces an improved global model without ever accessing raw data.
 This iterative process continues until the model converges, enabling collaborative learning while preserving user privacy \cite{GUENDOUZI2023103714}.
 Deploying FL at scale introduces several practical challenges.
 First, non-IID distributed data across clients can bias local updates and slow convergence.
-Second, constrained bandwidth and unreliable network connections can delay or disrupt synchronization.
-Third, a heterogeneous distribution of computational resources may give rise to straggler problems and induce training delays \cite{10.1145/3625558}.
+Second, constrained bandwidth and unreliable network connections can delay or cause training dropouts.
+Third, the heterogeneous distribution of computational resources gives rise to straggler problems and induces training delays \cite{10.1145/3625558}.
 To mitigate these issues, adaptive aggregation methods can be used to adjust each client’s contribution based on criteria such as data volume and the recency of updates \cite{Wen2023}.
-Moreover, intelligent participant selection is essential: by choosing clients with diverse data profiles or sufficient computational resources, the system can improve training efficiency, ensure fair representation, and ultimately enhance overall model quality \cite{LI2024110663}.
+Moreover, intelligent participant selection is essential: by choosing clients with diverse data profiles or sufficient computational resources, the system can improve training efficiency, maintain representation fairness, and ultimately enhance global model performance \cite{LI2024110663}.